fvargaspiedra/findtelligent/README.md

 Since there is no a fixed and public instance of the API yet, then you'll need to run the API locally.
 To do this you must follow these steps:

 1. Open your virtual environment for Python 3.6.2 `$source ~/.yourEnvs/findtelligent/bin/activate` (you first need to set it up like [here](http://libzx.so/main/learning/2016/03/13/best-practice-for-virtualenv-and-git-repos.html)).
+You'll also need to install all the dependencies on that virtual environment (`$pip3 install -r requirements.txt`).
 2. Clone the repository and go to the root directory of it.
 3. Export the following Flask variables: `$export FLASK_APP=findelligentApi.py` and `$export FLASK_DEBUG=1`.
 4. Run Flask's developer mode web server: `$python -m flask run`.
 You should see something like the image below.